szeyu/Help-Blind-Web-App/README.md

 ```

 # What it does?
-- It can help to detect what is the onject in front of the blinds
+- It can help to detect what is the object in front of the blinds
 - It can help to detect text and covert to speech